What It Means to Live to Work

 When Circumstances Dictate the Answer

-Recognize that the answer for a given individual may differ based on his or her circumstances.
-Examples abound of individuals who lose their native passion for work because they cannot find an adequate position or pay in their preferred fields of endeavor.
-When they settle for jobs in other fields, they often do so strictly for extrinsic benefits, such as compensation.
-Meanwhile, just as many examples exist of individuals who used to work to live, but after a change of career start living to work.
+The answer for a given individual is often based on circumstances.
+Examples abound of individuals who lose their native passion for work because they can't find an adequate position or sufficient pay in their preferred fields of endeavor.